"Hey, you

 the crumb.
 Here, let me get

-it. ::reaches across to Andrew's face for the supposed crumb that
+it. ::reaches across to Andrew's face for the supposed

 really does not exist.
 Sighs.::